jeromeetienne/gsp_sc/examples/common/datoviz/README.md

   - to renamed `Shapes`
 - `shapeCollection.add_obj(file_path)` -> `shapes.add(Mesh(...))`
   - should receive a geometry + material, not a file
-  - if file parsing is needed do it outside
+  - if file parsing is needed, do it outside
-  -

 ## Method Changes